Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 1. Research: Claude and ChatGPT can synthesize industry trends, competitor content, and topic ideas in minutes instead of hours.

-2. First Drafts: AI can generate rough scripts and outlines that a human refines.
-This cuts writing time by 50%.
+1. First Drafts: AI generates rough scripts and outlines that a human refines.
+Cuts writing time by 50%.

-3. Repurposing: AI can take one piece of content and generate social posts, email copy, and summaries.
+1. Repurposing: AI takes one piece of content and spins out social posts, email copy, and summaries.

-4. Analytics: AI can analyze which content performs and suggest patterns.
+1. Analytics: AI can spot which content performs and suggest patterns.

-1. Strategy: AI cannot tell you what content will resonate with your specific audience.
+1. Strategy: AI can't tell you what'll resonate with your specific audience.

-2. Voice: AI generates generic copy.
-Your brand voice requires human calibration.
+1. Voice: AI writes generic copy.
+Your brand voice needs human calibration.

-4. Relationship Building: Content builds trust with real humans.
-That requires real perspective.
+1. Relationship Building: Content builds trust with real people.
+That takes real perspective.

-Use AI to eliminate grunt work, not to replace thinking.
+Use AI to kill the grunt work, not to replace thinking.

 Real Engine Results